Twitter allows psychologists, counsellors, neuroscientists, etc to share their research and engage to people who share their interests.

 - What he tweets: If you love ghosts and the paranormal, you have to follow @ciaranokeefe,

 7. Jo Hemmings

 - About her: Jo Hemmings is a behavioural psychologist, specialising in the media and celebrity analysis as well as a dating and relationship coach and TV and radio personality.
 She was voted Dating Expert of the Year at the inaugural UK Dating Awards in 2014.

 - What she tweets: Her feed @TVpsychologist is a fun selection of psychological news, opinion and chat.
 With degrees from the University of Warwick and the University of London, Jo is the UK’s best known and respected celebrity psychologist and was the UK’s first dating coach.

 8. Vaughan Bell

-- About him: Vaughan Bell is a neuroscience and clinical psychologist based in London.
+- About him: Vaughan Bell is a neuroscientist and clinical psychologist based in London.
 Part of his time is spent in the NHS, working in clinical services.
-The rest of my time is spent in academia where he conducts scientific research and teach.
+The rest of my time is spent in academia where he conducts scientific research and teaches.

 9. Sarah-Jayne Blakemore